Alex Radita’s Parents Guilty Of Murder: Dead 15-Year-Old Starved, Neglected

 — GYFHAS ن (@GYFHAS) February 25, 2017

 The Washington Post reported that Alex’s parents didn’t believe in doctors.
-Alex’s first medical crisis began just before he turned three-years-old: he was taken to a hospital in British Columbia, feverish, thirsty, vomiting, and suffering from abdominal pain.
-It was then confirmed that he had Type I Diabetes.
+Alex’s first medical crisis began just before he turned 3-years-old: he was taken to a hospital in British Columbia, feverish, thirsty, vomiting, and suffering from abdominal pain.
+It was then confirmed that he had type 1 diabetes.

 A doctor explained the situation to Alex’s mother and how he would need to be treated at home.
 However, she had other ideas, according to court documents.